Soft-CAM: Making black box models self-explainable for medical image analysis: Introduction

 \section{Introduction}

-Convolutional Neural Networks (CNNs) have revolutionized computer vision by efficiently capturing local patterns, reducing parameters, and accelerating convergence, enabling superior performance in tasks like image recognition and object detection \cite{li2021survey, oquab2015object}.
-However, their lack of interpretability limits adoption in high-stakes fields like medicine, where transparency and trust are crucial.
-To explain CNNs, numerous saliency-based methods have been proposed, including class activation maps (CAM) \cite{zhou2016learning} and their variants \cite{chattopadhay2018grad, selvaraju2017grad, wang2020score, zhang2024opti}, gradient-based techniques \cite{simonyan2013deep, smilkov2017smoothgrad, springenberg2014striving, sundararajan2017axiomatic}, and even perturbation- or occlusion-based methods \cite{fong2019understanding, wang2020score, zhang2024opti}.
-These methods have been widely adopted to explain the decisions of trained black-box models.
+Convolutional Neural Networks (CNNs) have revolutionized computer vision by effectively capturing local spatial patterns, reducing the number of parameters, and enabling faster convergence, leading to state-of-the-art performance in tasks such as image recognition and object detection \cite{oquab2015object, li2021survey}.
+However, their lack of interpretability limits adoption in high-stakes fields such as medical image analysis, where transparency and trust are essential.
+To mitigate this issue, numerous post-hoc saliency- or attribution-based methods have been proposed to explain CNN predictions by highlighting \enquote{where} important features appear in the input through pixel-wise importance maps computed after training.
+Prominent approaches include class activation maps (CAM) techniques \cite{zhou2016learning, selvaraju2017grad, jiang2021layercam}, which combine convolutional features with class-specific weights; backpropagation-based methods \cite{springenberg2014striving, sundararajan2017axiomatic}, which propagate output gradients to the input to estimate pixel relevance; and perturbation-based methods \cite{wang2020score, ivanovs2021perturbation}, which systematically alter input features and measure the corresponding change in the model's output.

-Such saliency map-based techniques offer explanations for CNN classifiers that claim to highlight regions in the input image most relevant to the model's prediction.
-These explanations are generated post-hoc, typically after a model is trained \cite{bharati2023review, hossain2023explainable}.
-Studies have shown significant limitations in their effectiveness, especially in clinical settings \cite{arun2020assessing}.
-Post-hoc saliency methods often lack faithfulness, reliability, and consistency, resulting in explanations that may not accurately reflect the model's decision-making process \cite{adebayo2018sanity, zhang2024saliency}.
-Moreover, they struggle to localize relevant regions in medical imaging \cite{amorim2023evaluating}, where the limited availability of ground-truth annotations makes it difficult to assess their trustworthiness.
-To overcome these challenges, inherently and/or self-explainable models have been introduced \cite{rudin2019stop}, designed explicitly to provide interpretable insights by incorporating explanations within their architecture \cite{bohle2022b, brendel2018bagnets, djoumessi2024actually, donteu2023sparse, suninherently}.
-These models generate more trustworthy and faithful explanations that align closely with the model's actual reasoning \cite{hou2024self}.
-However, self-explainable models generally use specific architectures \cite{brendel2018bagnets, djoumessi2024actually, suninherently}, which limits their applicability and generalization to widely used CNN architectures.